 Sunset Hills Road is the northern boundary of this District.
-Wiehle Avenue is the primary northsouth street.
+Wiehle Avenue is the primary north-south street.
 The vision for this district is for significant redevelopment in a mix of mid-rise and high-rise buildings.

-Development should incorporate ground level retail and support service uses into buildings to enhance the pedestrian environment.
+Development should Incorporate ground level retail and support service uses into buildings to enhance the pedestrian environment.
 Design development proposals to provide pedestrian and bicycle crossings to increase safety and convenience for bicyclists and pedestrians.
 The portion of this sub-district located east of Wiehle Avenue includes the approved Mid-Line Development.
 The portion of this sub-district located west of Wiehle Avenue includes Reston Station, an approved mixed-use development in the northwest quadrant of the intersection of Wiehle Avenue and the DAAR, on top of a seven level, county-owned and operated transit center and park-and-ride facility with 2,300 parking spaces.

-Wiehle North Transit Station Residential Mixed-Use Sub-District TOD: (1.5-2.0 FAR, 75% residential, 25% non-residential)
+• Wiehle North Transit Station Residential Mixed-Use Sub-District TOD: (1.5-2.0 FAR, 75% residential, 25% non-residential)

 Hidden Creek Golf Course on the north, Lake Fairfax Park on the northeast, and the Plaza America Shopping Center on the west form the boundaries of this District.
 The Residential Mixed-Use TOD area located north of the DAAR is planned for predominantly residential uses with a mix of other uses including office, hotel, and supporting retail uses.
 The Reston Greenway is located in this area, including the W&OD Trail, open spaces, a large rectangular field, green areas, and public gathering spaces.
-The Residential Mixed-Use area is planned for intensity up to 1.5 FAR, with the exception of the Isaac Newton Square area.